Can you now get a good deal on Faraday Future Intelligent Electric Inc.’s shares?

-Faraday Future Intelligent Electric Inc. (NASDAQ:FFIE) marked $0.63 per share on Friday, up from a previous closing price of $0.62.
-While Faraday Future Intelligent Electric Inc. has overperformed by 1.84%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, FFIE fell by -92.58%, with highs and lows ranging from $9.22 to $0.46, whereas the simple moving average fell by -78.48% in the last 200 days.
+Faraday Future Intelligent Electric Inc. (NASDAQ:FFIE) closed Friday at $0.37 per share, down from $0.42 a day earlier.
+While Faraday Future Intelligent Electric Inc. has underperformed by -12.39%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, FFIE fell by -95.53%, with highs and lows ranging from $8.65 to $0.40, whereas the simple moving average fell by -87.12% in the last 200 days.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal